awesome-llm-papers/awesome-llm-papers.github.io/_publications/toneva2019interpreting.markdown

 citations: 81
 bibkey: toneva2019interpreting
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1905.11833'}]
-tags: [Attention Mechanism, Transformer, Model Architecture, BERT]
+tags: [Transformer, BERT, Model Architecture, Attention Mechanism]
 ---
 Neural networks models for NLP are typically implemented without the explicit encoding of language rules and yet they are able to break one performance